Narymsky Square is a green space in the center of Novosibirsk

 Landmarks and monuments

-Narymsky Square is interesting not only for its natural beauty, but also because several iconic landmarks can be seen here:
+Narymsky Square is interesting not only for its natural beauty but also for the presence of several iconic landmarks:

-• The Ascension Cathedral is the city’s main Orthodox church, located near the park.
-Its history dates back to 1913, and its current appearance was shaped by renovations in the second half of the 20th century.
+• The Ascension Cathedral is the city’s main Orthodox church, located next to the square.
+Its history dates back to 1913, and its current appearance was formed after renovations in the second half of the 20th century.

-• The Monument to the Victims of Political Repression is a monument that recalls the tragic pages of the country’s history.
+• The monument to the victims of political repression is a reminder of the tragic pages of the country’s history.

-• The monument to the victims of radiation disasters and nuclear weapons tests is a sign of remembrance for those who suffered and participated in the liquidation of the consequences.
+• The monument to the victims of radiation disasters and nuclear weapons tests commemorates the victims and those who participated in the cleanup efforts.

-• Nearby is also the historic building of the city’s primary school from the early 20th century (an architectural highlight of the quarter), which is now connected to educational centers.
+• Also located nearby is the historic building of the city’s early 20th-century primary school (an architectural highlight of the neighborhood), which is now connected to educational centers.

 For families and active recreation